Skip to main content

 3. Haggling Gone Wrong: While bargaining is expected at street markets and with independent vendors, be respectful and avoid being aggressive.
 Start with a reasonable offer and be prepared to walk away if you can't agree on a price.
 Don't haggle for services such as taxis or tours.

 4. Wildlife Woes: Avoid elephant rides or animal shows that exploit or mistreat animals.
-Opt for ethical sanctuaries or reputable wildlife encounters that prioritize animal welfare.
+Opt for ethical sanctuaries or reputable wildlife encounters that prioritise animal welfare.
 Never buy products made from endangered species like ivory or turtle shells.

 5. Drug Dilemmas: Drug laws in Thailand are strict, and possession or use of even small amounts can result in severe penalties.
 Avoid getting involved in any illegal activities and be cautious when accepting drinks from strangers.

 6. Litter Lament: Keep Thailand beautiful by disposing of your trash responsibly.
-Use trash cans provided or carry your own bag for waste.
+Use the trash cans provided or carry your own bag for waste.
 Avoid littering on beaches, temples, or any public spaces.

 7. Money Mishaps: Don't deface or step on Thai currency, as it's considered an offence to the King.
 Carry small bills for tipping and transactions at street markets.
-Be wary of exchanging money outside of authorized banks or currency exchange offices.
+Be wary of exchanging money outside of authorised banks or currency exchange offices.

 8. Nudity No-Nos: Public nudity is illegal in Thailand, including on beaches.
 While some islands may have designated nude areas, it's best to err on the side of caution and keep swimwear on in public places.